mjtorn/snowflake.nvim/README.md

 *Totally proof-of-concept at this stage!*

-Requires [the Python client](https://github.com/neovim/python-client) version 0.1.12, which is not released at the time of writing this, so you must install `master HEAD`.
+Requires [the Python client](https://github.com/neovim/python-client) version 0.1.12 in a virtualenv or your system. `python-docutils` is required for ODT, see below.

 ## How?